led5150/setup_provide/README.md

 Conveniently, if you use vscode, we launch that!
 Otherwise we launch vim.

 The editor launches:
-  a.
-After the new configuration has been added to assingments.conf
+  1. After the new configuration has been added to assingments.conf
-  b.
-After the new testset has been created or updated.
+  2. After the new testset has been created or updated.